patrykpilek/LumenBookApi/README.md

 - [x] allowing updating an existing book
 - [x] allowing removing an existing book
 - [x] handling relevant errors and exceptions with Lumen

+## Implementing the security layer of the microservices architecture with Lumen

+- [x] authenticating direct access to microservice of books